hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 sofia scratch via Globus
 ************************

-Accessing the **sofia** scratch via Globus will not yet be possible during the pilot phase.
+Accessing the **sofia** scratch via Globus is not yet possible during the pilot phase.

 More general information about Globus is available at :ref:`globus platform`.